h-cossins/LSTM-vs-GARCH/README.md

 pip install -r requirements.txt
 ```

-Then open the notebooks in Colab or Jupyter and run cells sequentially.
+Then open the notebook, My_Own_LSTM.ipynb in Colab or Jupyter and run cells sequentially.
 A GPU runtime is recommended in Colab.